gkkpch/platform-mp/checklist.md

 * [x] Create a default Armbian buster image as a reference
 * [failed] Test default Armbian image
-    * [x] Fix mainline boot issue (factory initialised boards won't boot mainline kernel) Some work has been done on this today, but not concluded yet.
-The only option seems to be erasing emmc, which might cause additional problems when testing the autoinstaller.
-This would need support from a Volumio core team member on a fresh factory vim3l board (old and new).
+    * [x] Fix mainline boot issue (factory initialised boards won't boot mainline kernel) Erase emmc with "store init 3", then boot from SD.
+Works with the "old" board series.
+    This would also need support from a Volumio core team member on a fresh factory vim3l board ("new" series ref.
+Andrey).
     * [x] Check Khadas/ Armbian forum for help
-    * [] Test boot issue, from the above, "Old" factory boards now have to be treated the same as the "new" Seems clearing emmc is a must
+    * [x] Test boot issue
-    * [] Extract mainline boot script for reference
+    * [x] Extract mainline boot script for reference **03.10.22/ Preparation completed**

 **Building volumio-specific kernel and u-boot**
 * [x] Develop "automated" Armbian kernel/u-boot build for mp1